The Ghost of Harrenhal

 "The Ghost of Harrenhal" is the fifth episode of the second season of HBO's medieval fantasy television series Game of Thrones.
 It was written by series co-creators David Benioff and D. B. Weiss and directed by David Petrarca, his second episode this season.
 It premiered on April 29, 2012.

 “The Ghost of Harrenhal” is how Arya Stark describes herself while at Harrenhal in A Clash of Kings, the novel on which the season is based, although the phrase is not heard in the episode.
+This episode marks the final appearance of Gethin Anthony as Renly Baratheon.

-This episode marks the final appearance of Gethin Anthony (Renly Baratheon).
+The episode received generally positive reviews from critics, who mainly praised the character interactions, but were critical of Renly's death scene, considering it rushed.

 Plot

 In the Stormlands

 As Renly and Catelyn negotiate an alliance, Melisandre's shadow creature kills Renly and disappears.
 Brienne, mistaken for the murderer, is forced to slay Renly's guards and escape with Catelyn.
 Brienne and Catelyn stop beside a river to discuss her return to Winterfell and Renly's death.
 Brienne swears allegiance to Catelyn, who promises not to interfere with Brienne's vengeance against Stannis.

 Loras also blames Stannis, but Littlefinger and Margaery convince him to flee.
 Stannis arrives, and his dead brother's bannermen swear fealty to him.
 Following Davos' advice, Melisandre's blood magic is not used for the King's Landing assault; Stannis gives a reluctant Davos command of the fleet.